 - Must have Office installation media (disk or file) with the matching Product Key.

-Note: Above conditions will not apply to Office 365 & 2016, as for them the License association comes with the client’s email and not with the hardware.
+Note: The above conditions will not apply to Office 365 & 2016, as for them the License association comes with the client’s email and not with the hardware.

 How to Transfer Office 2010, Office 2013 with a License?